-Your team has been submitting 15Fives, you're getting valuable insights on how their time has been at work, but you're curious about how to best utilize Priorities.
-You may be asking how are they different than objectives?
-Also, you want to know which priorities you should include week in and week out?
+Your team has been submitting 15Five check-ins.
+You're getting valuable insights on how their time has been at work.
+Now you're curious about how to best utilize the Priorities feature.
+You may be asking how are they different than Objectives?
+Also, you want to know which priorities you should be including week in and week out.

-Objectives are great for big, longer-term, aspirational goals.
+Objectives are great for larger, longer-term, aspirational goals.
 They paint the bigger picture of the goal you are trying to achieve, including specific key results that act as your deliverables along the way.
-We all know that there is a lot more work that goes into each key results.
-The key results don't accurately reflect the day to day work involved.
+We all know that there is a ton of work that goes into each key result.
+Key results don't always reflect the day to day work involved.
 Usually a key result will have a whole list of tasks that must be done in order to create that deliverable.
-This "list of tasks" are great candidates for the Priorities section on your 15Five.
+This list of tasks contains great candidates for the Priorities section on your 15Five check-in.

-Priorities help structure your work week.
-Priorities on your 15Five can be rearranged to display the most important tasks at the top.
-Priorities can also include put the day we want to get the task done in the priority field itself.
+Priorities help structure your work week/month.
+Priorities on your 15Five check-in can be rearranged to display the most important tasks at the top.
+Priorities can also include the day of the week that we want to get the task done, in the priority field itself.
 These two ideas allow the Priorities section to double as a task management tool, without the clunkiness of a task management tool.